Learn Python with Talk Python's 270 hours of courses

 37:48 All right, so let's take it over to the business side a little bit.
 We have das, we talked about some of the things that it does.
 One of the interesting challenges people often run into when they have these successful projects is how do I take this really amazing and powerful thing that I built, and allow me to keep working on it by somehow getting paid to do so?
 Right?
 And I think probably the first step is, we've seen a really big adoption of open source software on the enterprise, like it used to be, oh, what are you gonna be doing?
 Are you doing, you know, Java, an Oracle?
 Or are you doing Microsoft?
 Like, which type of company are you at?
 Right?
 Like, there's a lot of, there's even like Gardner reports, talking about how open source software has not just lowered the cost for enterprises, but actually increase the quality at the same time, which is like one of these double wins as well.
 How do you guys see it?

-38:41 So I'll add one more piece of the puzzle to the question, in the sense that not only we seeing a lot of people in enterprise adopting open source we're seeing, I'm actually going to paraphrase Brian Granger, who said this a couple of years ago, Jupiter, Khan was seeing a phase transition from a lot of people using open source individually in enterprise to large scale enterprise adoption of open source.
-So having individuals use it within an organization, I think is is something where the open source provides nearly all the value they need that but for an institution to actually adopt, adopt OSS at scale across an organization, there are other moving parts that need to be in place that I think commercial companies can console for.
+38:41 So I'll add one more piece of the puzzle to the question, in the sense that not only we seeing a lot of people in enterprise adopting open source we're seeing, I'm actually going to paraphrase Brian Granger, who said this a couple of years ago, Jupyter, Khan was seeing a phase transition from a lot of people using open source individually in enterprise to large scale enterprise adoption of open source.
+So having individuals use it within an organization, I think is something where the open source provides nearly all the value they need that but for an institution to actually adopt, adopt OSS at scale across an organization, there are other moving parts that need to be in place that I think commercial companies can console for.
 So having said that, maybe Matt can talk about why we're starting coiled.

 39:27 Yeah, I love the Brian phrase as magician language that sounds exactly like Brian, who's a physicist, physicist, physicist who then made Jupyter notebooks.
 Yeah, the way I think of it is that, sorry, it's open source software one, right so like no new companies installing Oracle or SAS today.
 They're installing open source.
 But as we tossed out all of these sort of enterprise software companies, and their enterprise software stacks, we accidentally tossed out all the things they sold us that weren't software, right.
 So like they Oracle would sell you the other database.
 Thanks. service level agreement.
 Is that how to how do we get Help if we're stuck in it does not working, all that kind of stuff, right, the sort of training safety blanket of commercial software, yeah, training, safety blanket of enterprise support, but also, you know, hooking into enterprise office systems, or network security, or sort of plugging all those things together, integrating with other technologies.
 And now that all these companies are adopting this open source stack, all of that stuff is missing.
 And so it is, again, the Wild West, and it sort of it's an awkward place as a company to be adopting this technology.
 I was in a conversation once with folks at NASA, and they're saying, hey, look, what hosted notebook solution should we use at the time there there is Domino data labs, there was a call to enterprise for selling something.
-There was your AWS Sage maker, I said, Hey, have you considered just using Jupiter hub is actually a really pleasant experience.
+There was your AWS Sage maker, I said, Hey, have you considered just using Jupyter hub is actually a really pleasant experience.
 And it's free?
 And it's easy to use?
-And he said, No, but if you need to buy something, like we're not going to manage Jupiter hub, we need to buy something, because we're
+And he said, No, but if you need to buy something, like we're not going to manage Jupyter hub, we need to buy something, because we're

 40:55 in the open source thought is just each free.
 Why don't you just take it?
 It's not so hard.
 But of course, for them, it's one another, they don't want another puppy? right?
 Exactly.
 I think they got to take care of and walk even in the rain.